Disconnected Entities in Entity Framework Core

 }

-How to Delete a Disconnected Entity in Entity Framework?
+How to Delete a Disconnected Entity in Entity Framework Core

-When to use Disconnected Entity in Entity Framework Core (EF Core)?
+When Should We Use Disconnected Entity in Entity Framework Core?

 Leave a Reply